Severson-Group/eMach/docs/source/getting_started/tutorials/draw_spm/index.rst

 Step 2: Create required ``mach_cad`` cross-sections
 --------------------------------------------------------------------

-In this step the user will create the different cross-sections required to define an inner rotor surface permanent magnet rotor.
+In this step the user will create the different cross-sections required to define an `inner rotor surface permanent magnet`.
 This includes cross-sections defining the stator iron, permanent magnets, and rotor back iron.
 Cross-sections supported by ``eMach`` vary greatly with regards to their degree of complexity from basic rectangles, to more involved geometries such as the stator of a linear motor.
 The stator of the machine in this particular tutorial can be defined using the ``CrossSectInnerRotorStator`` class.
-The below example code creates a inner rotor stator cross-section object which can be used subsequently for creating the component in 3D.
+The below example code creates an inner rotor stator cross-section object which can be used subsequently for creating the component in 3D.

 .. code-block:: python